LoupVaillant/Monocypher/README.md

     $ make CFLAGS="-O2 -DED25519_SHA512"

 The `-DBLAKE2_NO_UNROLLING` option is a performance tweak.
-By default, Monocypher unrolls the Blake2b inner loop, because it is over 25% faster on modern processors.
-On some embedded processors however, unrolling the loop makes it _slower_ (the unrolled loop is 5KB bigger, and may strain the instruction cache).
+By default, Monocypher unrolls the Blake2b inner loop, because doing so is over 25% faster on modern processors.
+Some embedded processors however, run the unrolled loop _slower_ (possibly because of the cost of fetching 5KB of additional code).
 If you're using an embedded platform, try this option.
-The binary will be smaller, perhaps even faster.
+The binary will be about 5KB smaller, and in some cases faster.

 Contributor notes